-During the period covering the fiscal years ended December 31, 2010 and 2009, McGladrey & Pullen LLP and RSM McGladrey, Inc. performed the following professional services for First Busey for which we paid the following amounts:
+During the period covering the fiscal years ended December 31, 2011 and 2010, McGladrey & Pullen LLP and RSM McGladrey, Inc. performed the following professional services for First Busey for which we paid the following amounts:

-% of Total % of Total
+% of % of

-2010 Fees 2009 Fees
+2011 Total Fees 2010 Total Fees

-Audit Fees(1) \$ 445,700 87.2%\$ 505,150 91.9%
+Audit Fees(1) \$ 442,500 90.0%\$ 445,700 87.2%

-Audit-Related Fees(2) \$ 9,500 1.9% 11,500 2.1%
+Audit-Related Fees(2) 9,500 2.0% 9,500 1.9%

-Tax Fees(3) \$ 55,895 10.9% 33,000 6.0%
+Tax Fees(3) 38,800 8.0% 55,895 10.9%

 All Other Fees

-Total Fees \$ 511,095 100%\$ 549,650 100%
+Total Fees \$ 490,800 100%\$ 511,095 100%

-- (1) Audit fees consist of fees for professional services rendered for the integrated audit of First Busey's consolidated financial statements and review of First Busey's quarterly reports on Form 10-Q, annual report on Form 10-K and related proxy statement and services normally provided by the independent auditor in connection with statutory and regulatory filings or engagements such as Forms S-3 and S-8 and related comfort letters. - (2) Audit-related fees are principally for professional services rendered for consultation on accounting related issues and agreed upon procedures for the trust department. - (3) Tax services fees consist of compliance fees for the preparation of original and amended federal and state tax returns, claims for refunds and tax planning services.
+- (1) Audit fees consist of fees for professional services rendered for the integrated audit of First Busey Corporation's consolidated financial statements, including procedures required to comply with U.S. Department of Housing and Urban Development ("HUD") and Small Business Lending Fund ("SBLF") requirements, review of First Busey Corporation's quarterly reports on Form 10-Q, annual report on Form 10-K and related proxy statement and services normally provided by the independent auditor in connection with statutory and regulatory filings or engagements such as Forms S-3 and S-8 and related prospectuses. - (2) Audit-related fees are principally for annual agreed upon procedures for the trust department. - (3) Tax services fees consist of compliance fees for the preparation of original and amended federal and state tax returns, claims for refunds and tax planning services.

-A representative of McGladrey & Pullen, LLP is expected to be present at the 2011 Annual Meeting of Stockholders and will have the opportunity to make a statement if he or she desires to do so and will be available to respond to appropriate questions.
-We expect to appoint McGladrey & Pullen, LLP as our independent registered public accounting firm for 2011 upon review and approval of an engagement letter by the Audit Committee.
+A representative of McGladrey & Pullen, LLP is expected to be present at the 2012 Annual Meeting of Stockholders and will have the opportunity to make a statement if he or she desires to do so and will be available to respond to appropriate questions.
+We expect to appoint McGladrey & Pullen, LLP as our independent registered public accounting firm for 2012 upon review and approval of an engagement letter by the Audit Committee.